This post may contain affiliate links. Please read my disclosure for more info.

 Packing list for a scheduled c-section

-Don’t forget to snag the printable hospital bag checklist down below.
-I left it blank so that you can personalize it to fit your exact needs and preferences.
+(Don’t forget to snag your free printable down below.
+I left it blank so that you can personalize it to fit your exact needs and preferences.)

 If you’re not a fan of the gowns provided by the hospital, you may want to bring a long, comfy robe to wear while you’re still there– Especially if you plan to have visitors.